logzio/logz-docs/_source/user-guide/distributed-tracing/trace-hotrod-demo.md

 ![HotROD interface animation](https://dytvr9ot2sszz.cloudfront.net/logz-docs/distributed-tracing/tracing-hotrod-anim8.gif)

-A web client ID is displayed in the upper left corner:  This random session ID is assigned by the Javascript UI.
-A new session ID is created each time the page is reloaded.
+You have a web client ID in the upper left corner: A random session ID assigned by the Javascript UI.
+Each time you reload the page, it generates a new session ID.

 In this example, the web client ID is 1465.
 All the ride requests generated in the session include this ID in a unique request ID.
 For each button click, you'll see the following information: